Gift-exchange game: Equilibrium analysis

-The extra effort in gift-exchange games is modeled to be a negative payoff if not compensated by salary.
+In the game theory, the equilibrium analysis can be implemented to determine and examine strategic decisions between the players in a game.
+Nash equilibrium is the situation of a game where no player has an incentive to change the strategy given the strategic decision based on the other player.
+It is implemented to evaluate these situations and the decisions by the players that are made affecting each players out come.
+The extra effort in gift-exchange games is modelled to be a negative payoff if not compensated by salary.
 The IKEA effect of own extra work is not considered in the payoff structure of this game.
 Therefore, this model rather fits labor conditions, which are less meaningful for the employees.

 Like in trust games, game-theoretic solution for rational players predicts that employees’ effort will be minimum for one-shot and finitely repeated interactions.
-Therefore, there is no incentive for the employer to pay a higher salary.
+The difference constitutes by the sequentiality of gift-exchange game.
+In the gift exchange game, the employer pays a high or low salary first and then the employee makes the decision.
+So employers have no incentive to pay high salaries if workers know what they are choosing.

 If the employer pays a higher salary, it is irrational for the employee to put extra effort, since effort will reduce his or her payoff.
 It is also irrational for the employee to put extra effort while receiving a lower salary.
 Therefore, the minimum salary and the minimum effort is the equilibrium of this game.

-The payoff matrix of the gift-exchange game has the same structure as the payoff matrix of Prisoner's dilemma.
-The difference constitutes by the sequentiality of gift-exchange game.